 DPC7.3.3 Extra Information From Embedded Generators to be Provided to Meet Grid Code Requirements

-DPC 7.3.3(a) The DNO has an obligation under PC3.3 of the Grid Code to submit certain planning data relating to Embedded Medium Power Stations to NGC.
+DPC 7.3.3(a) The DNO has an obligation under PC3.3 of the Grid Code to submit certain planning data relating to Embedded Medium Power Stations to NGESO.
 The relevant data requirements of the Grid Code are also listed in PC3.3 of the Grid Code.
 It is incumbent on Embedded Medium Power Stations to provide this data listed in PC3.3 of the Grid Code to the DNO.

 Where a Generator in respect of an Embedded Power Station is a party to the CUSC this DPC 7.3.3 will not apply.

-DPC7.3.3(b) In addition to supplying the DNO with details of Embedded Power Generating Modules there is a requirement to provide information to NGC where it has been specifically requested by NGC in the circumstances provided for under the Grid Code.
+DPC7.3.3(b) In addition to supplying the DNO with details of Embedded Power Generating Modules there is a requirement to provide information to NGESO where it has been specifically requested by NGESO in the circumstances provided for under the Grid Code.

 DPC7.3.4 Information Provided by the DNO to Users